BattMoTeam/BattMo/Documentation/JOSS/paper.md

 <!-- To compile this file, after installing docker, from this directory, run : docker run --rm --volume $PWD:/data --user $(id -u):$(id -g) --env JOURNAL=joss openjournals/inara  -->
 # Summary

-This paper presents the Battery Modelling Toolbox (BattMo), a flexible finite volume continuum modelling framework for simulating the performance of electrochemical cells.
+This paper presents the Battery Modelling Toolbox (BattMo), a flexible finite volume continuum modelling framework in MATLAB for simulating the performance of electrochemical cells.
 BattMo can quickly setup and solve models for a variety of battery chemistries, even considering complex designs like cylindical and prismatic cell jelly rolls.

-The simulation input parameters, including the material parameters and geometric descriptions, are specified through json schemas.
+The simulation input parameters, including the material parameters and geometric descriptions, are specified through JSON schemas.
 In this respect, we follow the guidelines of the Battery Interface Ontology (BattINFO) to support semantic interoperability in accordance with the FAIR principles.

 The Doyle-Fuller-Newman (DFN) [@Doyle1993ModelingCell] approach is used as a base model.
 We include fully coupled